MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-azure-resources-at-scale.md

 ### Bash script ignores IF statement

 Bash is case sensitive.
 The word `true` does not equal `TRUE`.
 Also `greater than` is `-gt`, not `>`, and `equals` is `==`, not `=`.
-Make sure you do not have a typographical error.
+Make sure you do not have a typographical error, or leading/trailing spaces in your CSV column values.

 ### Variable values are not changing with each loop

 This is often caused by extra spaces in the CSV file.
 A line in a CSV file will look something like this: `column1,column2,column3` or `column1,,column3`, but by habit it is easy to create a test file that contains a space after each comma like `column1, column2, column3`.
 When you have a leading or trailing space in your CSV, the column value is actually `<space>columnValue`.
 The script logic `if [ "$columnName" = "columnValue" ]` returns "false".
-Remove all leading and trailing spaces in your CSV to fix the issue.
+Remove all leading and trailing spaces in your CSV rows to fix the issue.

 ### Invalid CIDR notation